The Whipit "STOLEN" Limited Edition ski

 That's when this kid, Zack Toker told us his idea to turn the poster into a ski.

-Each pair hand signed & numbered by Jason Levinthal
+Each of the only 32 pair are hand signed & numbered by Jason Levinthal

-You'll be 1 of the few skiers in the world with these J's on your feet!
+These few skiers will be the only ones in the world with these J's on their feet!

 Watch us print HD graphics on our digital printer